 Our Approach to Education

 The educational outgrowth of our Catholic identity is recognition and love for each child, made in God’s image and likeness (Gen 1: 26), as an individual and as a learner.
-We embrace our unique opportunity as a Catholic school to nurture the whole child and we strive to enrich all aspects of the child’s life through faith formation, strong academics, support for social and emotional growth, and a variety of high-quality opportunities.
+We embrace our unique opportunity as a Catholic school to nurture the whole child, and we strive to enrich all aspects of the child’s life through faith formation, strong academics, support for social and emotional growth, and a variety of high-quality opportunities.
 Following the clear teaching of the Church, we recognize parents as the primary and principal educators of their children and value our partnership with them.
-Read our principal’s philosophy of education here.

 Our teachers collaborate with two learning specialists, two librarians/educational technology experts, our school counselor, two deans of students, a STREAM coordinator, the director of student support and six qualified instructional assistants to deliver our curriculum.